 Winter in Europe means snow-capped mountains, winter comfort food and mulled wine in front of an open fire.
-Despite the cold, it is also a great time to head out and enjoy the festivities – Christmas markets, winter festivals and of course, New Years’ celebrations.
+Despite the cold, it is also a great time to head out and enjoy the festivities – Christmas markets, winter festivals, and of course, New Years’ celebrations.
 You’ll find some of the best places in Europe to visit in December here.

 Northern Europe offers endless opportunities for snow sports, some more unique than others.
 And, of course, the long nights of winter bring with them the magic of the Northern Lights.

 If it is the cold weather you are trying to escape along with the crowds, head to the south of Europe around the Mediterranean.
-It is still possible to have a beach holiday in the peak months of winter in Europe.
+It is still possible to have a beach holiday in Europe’s peak months of winter.

 Better Deals, Fewer Crowds and Unique Experiences

-If you opt for a unique experience, away from the popular ski resorts and avoid the peak Christmas period, travel to Europe in winter can also mean better deals, cheap flights and fewer crowds than the peak summer months.
+If you opt for a unique experience, away from the popular ski resorts and avoid the peak Christmas period, travelling to Europe in winter can also mean better deals, cheap flights and fewer crowds than in the peak summer months.

 Be aware when choosing your European winter destination though, certain attractions, hotels and restaurants may be closed.
 On the other hand, winter brings a whole new array of attractions that are winter-specific.

 Let us take the guesswork out of which winter destinations to visit in Europe with these unique winter experiences.
 We spoke to other seasoned travellers and got their best travel tips for the top things to do in Europe in winter.

-23 Unique Things to do in Europe in Winter.
+Exciting Things to do in Europe in Winter